abdullahrizwan649/abdullahrizwan649/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I take courses on Coursera and play video games :)
+- :zap: In my free time, I do freelancing on fiverr and play video games :)

 <div id="badges">
   <a href="https://www.linkedin.com/in/abdullahrizzwan/">